vicious991/Offensive-C-C-/Dropper .rsrc/readme.md

+This Dropper stores the Payload in .rsrc section of PE

 - Shellcode == message box
 - extract shellcode from .rsrc section
 - decrypt shellcode (XOR encryption method)
 - inject shellcode into notepad.exe (shellcode injection into process)
 - get rid of console window ( Hiding console)

+// change the payload .bin file as you wish

 Encrypt our payload
 1. python.exe .\xoreccrypt.py msgbox64.bin (payload)